lightstep/otel-launcher-go/lightstep/sdk/metric/README.md

 1. The exponential histogram is enabled by default; the explicit-boundary histogram has been removed
 2. The OTLP exporter is the only provided exporter
-3. The OTLP exporter supports a "stateless" temporality preference, which uses delta temporality for only Counter and Histogram instruments
-4. There is an alternate aggregation for Histogram instruments, "MinMaxSumCount", which encodes as a zero-bucket explicit-boundary histogram.
+3. There is an alternate aggregation for Histogram instruments, "MinMaxSumCount", which encodes as a zero-bucket explicit-boundary histogram.